jinyi12/academic-kickstart/content/authors/jinyiyong/_index.md

 #   url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Machine Learning for complex multiscale networked systems, and Graphical Models.
+bio: My research interest is in Machine Learning and Data Science for largely interconnected systems.
+Focuses on pressing the frontier of graphical models and developing innovative computational frameworks for complex multiscale networked systems.
 # Interests to show in About widget
 interests:
 - Machine Learning